-By majoring in Family Studies and Human Development (HDFS), our students prepare themselves for a range of rewarding careers.
+By majoring in Human Development and Family Studies (HDFS), our students prepare themselves for a range of rewarding careers.
 They combine coursework with practical, in-the-field experiences to gain an in-depth understanding of how children and youth develop, how families function effectively and manage stress, and how to improve the lives of children and families – keeping in mind the importance of cultural and economic context and diversity, broadly defined.
 Many of our students enrich their learning through multiple study abroad experiences, practicum and internships, and assisting in faculty research projects.

 The Child and Adolescent Development Concentration combines course work with practical experience to provide students with a broad base of knowledge regarding the emotional, social, physical, and cognitive development of children and adolescents.
 Students learn about the influence that parents, caregivers, peers, and others can have on the health and well-being children and youth.